wp-plugins/smart-slider-2/readme.txt

 = 1.
 How do I add the slider to my site? =
 You can add your slider via the widget control panel or by shortcode.

 = 2.
-What should I do when the CSS are not loaded or I experience any problem? = [Contact us!](http://www.nextendweb.com/smart-slider/#support)
+What should I do when the slides/images appear under each other? = Usually it means that Smart Slider can't load the required stylesheets into your site.
+Try to set "CSS and Javascript load mode" mode into 'Alternative #1' and see if it works for you.
+[See this option in the documentation](http://www.nextendweb.com/wiki/nextend-framework-documentation/configuration-wordpress/)

+If it doesn't work, feel free to [contact us!](http://www.nextendweb.com/smart-slider/#support)

 = 3.
+What should I do when I see blank area where the slider should show or the slider doesn't work? = It means that there is a JavaScript error on your site which blocks other scripts(for example Smart Slider's scripts).
+You can open up the browser debugger window with F12 button and check the console if it shows error or not.
+If you solve these errors Smart Slider should work fine.

+Usual problem is that you have the latest WordPress version, but your theme loads very old jQuery version (1.7 or older) and the WordPress admin bar throws a JavaScript error.
+In this case, you have to remove the old jQuery from your theme's functions.php.

+If you are unable to solve these problems, feel free to [contact us!](http://www.nextendweb.com/smart-slider/#support)

+= 4.
+What should I do when I experience any problem? = [Contact us!](http://www.nextendweb.com/smart-slider/#support)

+= 5.
 Why should I upgrade the slider to FULL version? = Because it has a plenty of extra setting, new slider type, new slider animations, new items, new slider generators and new items.
 Also includes personal support because we know if you have a problem with a menu you need a solution as soon as possible.

-= 4.
+= 6.
 Is Smart Slider 2 is totally responsive? =
 Smart Slider 2 is 100% responsive with each items, so it will fit perfectly into your page, regardless of the size of your desktop screen or device.

-= 5.
+= 7.
 Can I customize the fonts of the slider? =
 Yes you can customize everything for every state. (hover, active, opened) The slider comes with Google Web Font support, allowing you to pick from over a dozen font families.
 To make using Google Fonts even easier, we have created a font manager interface that simplifies the process and preview it.

-= 6.
+= 8.
 Can I show multiple instances of slider on one page? = Yes you can use multiple slider widgets and slider shortcodes.

-= 7.
+= 9.
 How to upgrade to FULL version of the slider? = If you installed this version, then you have to deactivate and delete it, then install the FULL slider version!
 Our system keep your previously created sliders.

-= 8.
+= 10.
 How to include a slider in a post or a page? = `[smartslider2 slider="Here comes the slider id"]`
 Or you can get the shortcode - [View](http://www.nextendweb.com/wp-content/uploads/2013/09/shortcodemethod.png)

-= 9.
+= 11.
 How to include a slider into header.php or other PHP files? = `<?php echo do_shortcode('[smartslider2 slider="Here comes the slider id"]'); ?>`
 Or you can get the shortcode - [View](http://www.nextendweb.com/wp-content/uploads/2013/09/shortcodemethod.png)